wal-g/wal-g/docs/PostgreSQL.md

 wal-g delete garbage ARCHIVES      # Deletes only outdated WAL archives from storage wal-g delete garbage BACKUPS       # Deletes only leftover (partially deleted or unsuccessful) backups files from storage
 ```

+The `garbage` target can be used in addition to the other targets, which are common for all storages.

 ### ``wal-restore``